ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/lorawan/intro-to-lora.md

 #### Setting up the gateway

 You now need to configure the gateway by installing software that scans the spectrum and forwards all LoRa packets to the network server.
-To do this, you will need to log into the gateway.
+To do this, you need to log into the gateway.
 Below are setup instructions for the three gateways suggested earlier.

 <span class="notes">**Note:** This section assumes that you're familiar with SSH.</span>